digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Question

-Can you think of an example from your life or work where you used a standardized sequence of numbers to represent something?
+Can you think of an example from your life or work where you used or encountered a standardized sequence of numbers to represent something?

 _Examples:_ A US ZIP code represents geographic areas using 5 numbers; A barcode represents the SKU of a product

 <!-- presenter notes

-In this next section, we will talk about how binary digits are used by digital objects to encode digital information.
+In this next section, we will talk about how binary digits are used by data objects to encode digital information, and that information is in turn used by computers to render information.
 Before we do so, it's good to take a pause and think broadly about how we generally use numbers to represent things in the world.

 My favorite example of this is a zip code.
 In the United States at least, a zip code is composed of five numbers that enables the postal service to quickly identify where a piece of mail is bound or returning.